 Agarwood and Aloeswood

-Agarwood is a highly prized and expensive wood that has been used for centuries for its fragrance, medicinal properties, and spiritual significance.
-It is formed in the heartwood of certain Aquilaria trees when they are infected by a fungus.
+Agarwood is a rare and valuable wood that is formed in the heartwood of Aquilaria trees when they are infected by a fungus.
 The fungus causes the tree to produce a resin that gives agarwood its characteristic aroma.
+Agarwood has been used for centuries for its fragrance, medicinal properties, and spiritual significance.

 The earliest recorded use of agarwood is in the Vedas of ancient India, which date back to around 1500-1000 BCE.
 In the Vedas, agarwood is mentioned as a fragrant offering to the gods and as a perfume to be used by the nobility.
 It was also used in traditional Indian medicine to treat a variety of ailments, including stomach problems, dysentery, and respiratory infections.